 Measuring your space

 We have designed our bike sheds to be as compact as possible to fit into the tightest spaces, but without making them awkward to use.
-Please do carefully check the given dimensions of the bike sheds against the dimensions of your space before ordering online.
-If space is tight you should ensure that there is a clear space of at least 50mm or 2″ on both sides and there is at least 80 cm of space in front of the doors to allow them to open fully.
+However, please do carefully check the given dimensions of the bike sheds against the dimensions of your space before ordering online.
+If the space is tight you should ensure that there some wriggle room of ~5cm on both sides and there is at least 80cm of space in front of the doors to allow them to open fully.

 If there are branches or protruding foliage behind or above the site, please clear these prior to the installation.
 Especially ivy, as this has a habit of finding its way into all timber structures.

 If there are obstacles or you have any doubts about fit just email us or send a bespoke enquiry with a few pictures of the site you have in mind.
-We can easily accommodate small tweaks to the standard sizes if required and don’t charge any extra for these.
-We build a lot of Classics that are 1.9m wide and these still fit most bikes.
+Remember, we can easily accommodate small tweaks to the standard sizes if required and don’t charge any extra for these.
+We build a lot of Classics that are 1.8-1.9m wide and these still fit most bikes.